SabirWalid/Capstone-project/README.md

 🚀 Deployment Plan
 1. Backend Deployment
-Deploy the backend to a cloud service (e.g., Render, Heroku, Railway, or Vercel for APIs).
+Deploy the backend to a cloud service Heroku, Railway.
-Set up environment variables for production (MongoDB Atlas URI, JWT secrets, etc.).
+Set up environment variables for production MongoDB Compass.
 Ensure CORS is configured to allow frontend requests.

 2. Frontend Deployment

-Host static files on Vercel, Netlify, or GitHub Pages.
+Host static files on Netlify, or GitHub Pages.
 Update API URLs in frontend JS to point to the deployed backend.

 3. Domain & SSL